ramdevmurali/BBC/README.md

 ## 1. Executive Summary

-This repository presents a systematic investigation into a real-world text classification problem, as outlined in the HM Land Registry NLP Challenge.
+This repository presents a systematic investigation into a real-world text classification problem, as outlined in the *** NLP Challenge.
 The project’s objective was not only to achieve high accuracy, but also to critically examine and justify the trade-offs between various modern NLP techniques, ranging from rapid baseline development to specialized fine-tuning.
 The approach addresses all core requirements of the challenge, resulting in a model that achieves up to 98–100% accuracy on the primary classification task.
 The multi-stage methodology highlights careful model selection, iterative prototyping, performance optimization, and adherence to professional software engineering standards.

 ---